Billy McKinney Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in the league.
+- The Red Sox pitching staff ranked 19th in the league last season with a collective 8.5 strikeouts per nine innings.

-- The Red Sox had the 25th-ranked team ERA among all MLB pitching staffs (4.54).
+- The Red Sox's 4.54 team ERA ranked 25th across all MLB pitching staffs.

-- Red Sox pitchers combined to give up 185 total home runs last year (1.1 per game).
-That ranked 23rd in baseball.
+- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- The righty's last appearance came on Saturday against the Tampa Bay Rays, when he went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Sunday against the Tampa Bay Rays, when he went five innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.